copernicuz/copernicuz-stash/README.md

 In Stash, go to Settings > Interface > Custom JavaScript and enable it.

-Then either simply copy & paste the contents of a script, or import it from CDN like so to also get auto-updates:
+Then either simply copy & paste the contents of a script.

 Once I figure out how to make this a proper plugin it'll also be possible to add this as a repo to Stash and install my scripts from the UI directly.